one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-Azure-Infrastructure-and-AD-DS.md

                 "Standard_F2s_v2"
 ```

 3. Append to the end of the array the following value `Standard_D2s_v3`.
-Your tex should now look like this:
+Your text should now look like this:

 ```PowerShell
         "vmSize": {